 On the evidence of Game One, few would bet against James and the Cavaliers making short work of the Raptors.

-Game Two of the series takes place on Thursday in Cleveland.
+Game Two in the best of seven series takes place in Oakland on Wednesday.

 After a stunning upset of the San Antonio Spurs, can the Thunder keep their success going against the defend champions?
 The match-up is filled with star power with two-time reining MVP Stephen Curry on one side and OKC’s duo of Kevin Durant and Russell Westbrook on the other.

 In the East, can the Raptors slow down the Cavaliers and avoid becoming the third victim of a Cleveland sweep?
 LeBron James and Co are well rested heading into the match-up, while Toronto were taken seven games in each of the first two rounds.